top of page

 Our academic calendar coincides with flu season in Wisconsin.
-We need to manage COVID-19 on top of a wide range of seasonal illnesses.
-Simple precautions such as hand-washing,, masking,, staying home when sick, and getting enough sleep will help us all to stay healthy all year long.
+In March 2024, the CDC updated their guidance to align their recommendations for COVID-19 with those for flu and RSV.
+Simple precautions such as hand-washing, masking, staying home when sick, and getting enough sleep will help us all to help one another stay healthy all year long.

 Self-monitoring of Symptoms and Exposure